Bernice (band)

 Bernice is a Canadian indie pop band from Toronto, Ontario, fronted by singer and songwriter Robin Dann.
+The band's other core members are keyboardist and guitarist Thom Gill, bassist Dan Fortin, vocalist Felicity Williams and percussionist Phil Melanson.

-They have twice been longlisted nominees for the Polaris Music Prize, receiving nods at the 2018 Polaris Music Prize for Puff LP: In the air without a shape and at the 2021 Polaris Music Prize for Eau de Bonjourno.
+Bernice has twice been longlisted nominees for the Polaris Music Prize, receiving nods at the 2018 Polaris Music Prize for Puff LP: In the air without a shape and at the 2021 Polaris Music Prize for Eau de Bonjourno.

-In addition to Dann, the band's other core members are keyboardist and guitarist Thom Gill, bassist Dan Fortin, vocalist Felicity Williams and percussionist Phil Melanson.
+History

 The band released its first album, What Was That, in 2011, and followed up with the five-song Puff EP in 2017.
 The Puff LP followed in May 2018, and Eau de Bonjourno was released in March 2021.